ETH-NEXUS/civicutils/README.md

 * *CIViC_Tier*: tier category assigned by CIViCutils for the listed variant match(es).
 Can be either: `1`, `1b` (only SNVs), `2` (only SNVs and CNVs), `3` or `4`.
 Always reported.
 * *CIViC_Score*: semi-colon separated list of CIViC variant record(s) matched for the given input variant, and their corresponding CIViC Actionability Scores (numeric value computed across all evidence records available for each CIViC variant to assess the quality and quantity of the associated clinical data).
 Format: `GENE_ID:CIVIC_VARIANT_NAME:SCORE`.
 Always reported.
 * *CIViC_VariantType*: semi-colon separated list of CIViC variant record(s) matched for the given input variant, and their corresponding variant types reported in CIViC.
 Format: `GENE_ID:CIVIC_VARIANT_NAME:VARIANT_TYPE`.
 Always reported.
-* *CIViC_Drug_Support*: semi-colon separated list of consensus drug response predictions generated by CIViCutils based on the available predictive CIViC evidence matched for the input variant.
-Format: `DRUG_NAME:CT:CIVIC_PREDICTION`.
+* *CIViC_therapy_Support*: semi-colon separated list of consensus therapy response predictions generated by CIViCutils based on the available predictive CIViC evidence matched for the input variant.
+Format: `therapy_NAME:CT:CIVIC_PREDICTION`.
 Optional column (only reported when `write_support=True`).
 * *CIViC_PREDICTIVE*: semi-colon separated list of predictive evidence matched in CIViC for the input variant.
 * *CIViC_DIAGNOSTIC*: semi-colon separated list of diagnostic evidence matched in CIViC for the input variant.
 * *CIViC_PROGNOSTIC*: semi-colon separated list of prognostic evidence matched in CIViC for the input variant.